Bexar County Sheriff Javier Salazar

-Sheriff Salazar joined the SAPD at the age of 21, first as a patrolman, then in Downtown Bike Patrol as well as one of the first members of the SAFFE Unit.
-He promoted through the ranks of the SAPD and served in Narcotics, the Executive Protection Detail and the office of the Chief.
-He then became an Internal Affairs Investigator and in 2012 served as the Director of Communications.
-His last assignment at the SAPD was Director of the Department's Integrity Unit.
+Prior to being elected, Sheriff Salazar served with the San Antonio Police Department (SAPD) for twenty-three years.
+He joined SAPD at the age of 21 and worked in various capacities.
+Sheriff Salazar first worked as a patrolman, then in Downtown Bike Patrol and was one of the first members of the Community Policing Unit known as the San Antonio Fear Free Environment (S.A.F.F.E.)
+Unit.
+He promoted through the ranks of the SAPD also serving in Narcotics, the Executive Protection Detail and in the Office of the Chief.
+He then became an Internal Affairs Investigator and in 2012, the Director of Communications.
+His last assignment with the SAPD was as Director of the Department's Integrity Unit.

 During his tenure with the Bexar County Sheriff’s Office, Sheriff Salazar has created several units including; Adult Detention Mental Health, Contraband Abatement Team and the Applicant Processing Unit.
 In the interest of community engagement and safety he has also created the Public Integrity Unit, Mounted Patrol, Special Victims Unit as well as the Sheriff’s Community Oriented Response and Education (SCORE) Unit.

 He has made community engagement one of the top priorities of his administration.
 In doing so Sheriff Salazar has created several programs including; Active Shooter Training, Gold Badge Business Certification, Pastors on Patrol, the Senior Fraud Program as well as the Sheriff’s Citizen Academy.

 Sheriff Salazar’s philanthropic work includes serving various nonprofit and community organizations.